Loupdo/BoardGame_Picker/README.md

 ## 🚧 Project Status
 This project is in construction.

-✅ Stable base commit: 9b3d5ab – A working version of the boardgame display.

-🚫 No functionality to save or edit board games yet.
+🆕 New: Users can now edit a board game's theme and mechanics, including adding and removing mechanics interactively.

-🔍 Filter/search functionality is planned but not implemented.
+🔍 Filter functionality implemented/ search is planned but not yet implemented

 ## Features (in progress)

- Display board game list (from static or test data).
+📋 Display board game list (from static/test data)

- Add filters (e.g., by name, theme, number of players, etc.).

- Add functionality to save or edit board games.
+🛠️ Edit game theme and main mechanics

+➕ Add mechanics from dropdown

+❌ Remove selected mechanics with a click

- UI improvements and responsive design.
+🎨 UI improvements with responsive layout (ongoing)

 ## 💡 Next Steps

-Implement filter input and logic to dynamically search through board games.
+🔎 Implement dynamic search

-Connect to persistent storage or add local state for saving changes.
+💾 Connect to persistent storage or enhance local state handling

+🧪 Add validation and better form UX

+📱 Improve mobile responsiveness

 ## 📦 Tech Stack

-HTML / CSS / TypeScript/React
+HTML / CSS
+TypeScript / React

 ## 📁 Getting Started
 Clone the repository

-Open index.html in your browser

-View board games (currently static)

-Check back for filter/search updates soon!
-Next Steps Implement filter input and logic to dynamically search through board games.

-Connect to persistent storage or add local state for saving changes.
+npm install
+npm start